I’m going to share my job hunting experiences and reveal the truth behind the job hunt.

 If a company is ACTUALLY looking to fill a job opening, they may just choose the first candidate who applies; early bird gets the worm.

 Now, all of these reasons except #4 are slightly unethical and could potentially get the company in deep shit with the Better Business Bureau.
 THAT’S the reason why companies never tell you the truth.

 There’s no way around it: the job hunt is a GRIND.
 I’ve tried to provide as much help as I can, but it’s still going to have a lot of factors out of your control.
 It’s going to take time, a lot of effort, and luck.
 One last tip:

 Large, established engineering companies have very rigid job selection processes and a giant pool of candidates who have done internships for them.
 Sorry to say it, but you have a better chance of getting struck by lightning and gaining superpowers than getting hired at those kinds of companies.

-In contrast, start-ups are far less picky about choosing candidates.
+In contrast, start-ups and newer/smaller companies are far less picky about choosing candidates.
 A strong collection of completed projects and a results-oriented attitude will outweigh your lack of internship experience.

 If that doesn’t work, you could also look into making your own start-up or self-employment.
 Can’t help you there unfortunately.
-Outside my area of expertise (right now).
+Outside my area of expertise (for now).

 All right, that’s the end!
 I hope this is helpful to you, and if not, I hope it was at least interesting.
 Comment down below with your thoughts and your own job hunting experiences, and if you haven’t already, sign up for my free newsletter to stay up to date on the latest content.